Malik Jefferson: Cincinnati Bengals

 The Cincinnati Bengals selected Jefferson in the third round (78th overall) of the 2018 NFL draft.
 Jefferson was the 11th linebacker drafted in 2018.

 On June 21, 2018, the Bengals signed Jefferson to a four-year, $3.59 million contract that includes a signing bonus of $923,728.
-He played in 10 games before being placed on injured reserve on December 18, 2018 with a foot injury.
+He played in 10 games before being placed on injured reserve on December 18 with a foot injury.

 Jefferson was waived during final roster cuts on August 31, 2019.

 Cleveland Browns

 Jefferson was claimed off waivers by the Cleveland Browns on September 1, 2019.
-On November 12, 2019, Jefferson was waived by the Browns.
+On November 12, Jefferson was waived by the Browns.

 Los Angeles Chargers (first stint)

 On November 25, 2019, Jefferson was signed to the practice squad of the Los Angeles Chargers.
-He signed a futures contract with the Chargers on December 30, 2019.
+He signed a futures contract with the Chargers on December 30.

 On September 5, 2020, Jefferson was waived by the Chargers.

 Tennessee Titans

-On September 9, 2020, Jefferson was signed to the Tennessee Titans practice squad, but was released five days later.
+On September 9, 2020, Jefferson was signed to the Tennessee Titans' practice squad, but was released five days later.

 Los Angeles Chargers (second stint)

-On September 16, 2020, Jefferson was signed to the Chargers practice squad.
-He was promoted to the active roster on September 26, 2020.
+On September 16, 2020, Jefferson was signed to the Los Angeles Chargers' practice squad.
+He was promoted to the active roster on September 26.
 On January 1, 2021, Jefferson was placed on injured reserve.
-He was waived after the season on March 12, 2021.
+He was waived after the season on March 12.

 Indianapolis Colts

 On May 5, 2021, Jefferson signed with the Indianapolis Colts.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
-He was promoted to the active roster on December 15.
-He was waived on January 4, 2022.
-He signed a reserve/future contract on January 10, 2022.
-He was released on May 10, 2022.
+He was waived by Indianapolis on August 31, and was re-signed to the team's practice squad the following day.
+Jefferson was promoted to the active roster on December 15.
+He was waived by the Colts on January 4, 2022.
+Jefferson signed a reserve/future contract with Indianapolis on January 10.
+He was released by the team on May 10.

 Dallas Cowboys

 On July 14, 2022, Jefferson signed with the Dallas Cowboys.
 On August 30, he was waived and signed to the practice squad the next day.
-On December 14, the Cowboys released him.
-On December 20, he was signed to the practice squad.
-On January 30, 2023, he was released.
+On December 14, the Cowboys released Jefferson.
+On December 20, he was re-signed to the team's practice squad.
+On January 30, 2023, Jefferson was released by Dallas.

-On February 8, 2023, the Cowboys signed him to a reserve/future contract.
-He was waived on August 29, 2023 and re-signed to the practice squad.
-He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.
+On February 8, 2023, the Cowboys signed Jefferson to a reserve/future contract.
+He was waived by Indianapolis on August 29, and was subsequently re-signed to the team's practice squad.
+Jefferson was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.